dgoldman0/Open-Comms/README.md

 ## Locations

 Open Comms is a virtual space, and users  exist at specific locations in that space.
 As more users register, the space itself expands (the world will grow in size), causing people to spread out more.
 However, users are not forced to stay in place.
 They can move locations.
 However, energy will be consumed in moving from one location to another.

+The further away a user wants to move from their current location, the more energy it costs.
+However, less populated locations will cost less to move to than heavily populated areas.

 ## Transmissions vs Logs